payasgoyal/calendar-web-server/README.md

 ## Details

-1. Normal Registration
+A. Normal Registration
-a.
-Enter Name, Email, Password and register your details
+1. Enter Name, Email, Password and register your details
-b.
-Go to Log In page, and enter Email and Password to Log In
+2. Go to Log In page, and enter Email and Password to Log In
-c.
-Play around with the Calendar by adding events or uploading CSV files
+3. Play around with the Calendar by adding events or uploading CSV files
-d.
-Log out to sign out of the app
+4. Log out to sign out of the app

-2. Google OAuth
+B. Google OAuth
-a.
-Go to Log In page, click on Login with Google to select google account to log in with
+1. Go to Log In page, click on Login with Google to select google account to log in with
-b.
-Same as normal registration
+2. Same as normal registration

 ## Discussion